ilanufriev/GOST-34112018-STREEBOG/README.md

 ## Justification

-There are a lot of different implementation of this algorithm out there.
-Main justification for creation of this project was its educational value.
+*There are a lot of different implementations of this algorithm out there.
+Why making another one?*

+The main justification for creation of this project was its educational value.
 I learned a lot about cryptography as a whole and this algorithm in particular while working on it.

 ## Implementations